What's the Difference Between a Conventional, FHA, and VA Loan?

 What Is a Conventional Home Loan?

 "Conventional conforming" mortgage loans adhere to guidelines that the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac) set.
-These loans are subject to amount limitations.
+These loans are eligible for sale to Fannie Mae and Freddie Mac.

 Conventional conforming loans are available to everyone.
 But they're more difficult to qualify for than VA-guaranteed and FHA-insured loans.
 Because conventional loans don't have government insurance, these loans pose a higher risk for lenders.